Milo Lines Golf

 Meet the TEAM

-Since my youth I have had a love of athletics.
-In my early years I was a standout baseball player, but due to an elbow injury my dreams of playing professional ball were dashed.
-After a bit of coaxing from my father I decided to learn the game of golf and found I was what some might call a natural.
-I won two amateur events in my first summer of competitive play and impressed the golf coach at Utah Valley University so much that I was offered a place on his team and a scholarship.
-I earned Second Team All-America and Academic All-America honors, as well as a B.S. in International Business while attending UVU.
-After graduating, I turned professional and played full time on several tours; including The Grey Goose Gateway tour, The A.G.
-Spanos Tour, and the Canadian Tour.
-I won several events, and rarely missed a cut during the two years I played full time and I have since won several PGA section events and qualified to play in the PGA National Championship multiple times.
+Since Milo’s youth he has had a love for athletics.
+In his early years he was a standout baseball player, but due to an elbow injury his dreams of playing in the big leagues were dashed.
+After a bit of coaxing from his father he decided to pick up the game of golf, which came naturally to him.
+He quickly won two amateur events in his first summer of competition, impressing the head golf coach at Utah Valley University so much Milo was offered a place on his team, and a scholarship.
+Milo would go on to earn Second Team All-America and Academic All-America honors, as well as a B.S. in International Business while attending UVU.
+After graduating, he turned professional and played full time on several tours; including The Grey Goose Gateway tour, The A.G.
+Spanos Tour, and Canadian Tour.
+He won several events, and rarely missed a cut during the two years he played full time.
+Since committing his time to coaching, he has also won several PGA section events and qualified to play in the PGA National Championship multiple times.

-I have studied athletic movement in most sports and have learned that there is crossover in most of them especially sports involving hitting and throwing.
-Golfletics is a word that I coined to describe my teaching.
-My goal as your teacher is to help you learn to apply the athletic skills you already have and to teach you the skills you need in order to improve as a golfer.
-No matter your skill level I know I can help you to play better golf.
-Let me help you to bring out your inner athlete.
-I have been a Professional since 2005 and in 2011 joined the team at Superstition Mountain as a Golf Instructor teaching under Mike Malaska.
-My understanding of human movement, attention to detail, and ability to explain complexities in terms everybody can understand, gives me a unique aptitude for instruction.
-In 2009 I focused exclusively on Golf Instruction and work with players of all abilities, including multiple PGA and LPGA Touring Professionals.
-I love teaching golf and spend my time studying the game and developing new ways to help you.
+When it comes to Milo’s philosophy on the golf swing, he has studied athletic movement in basically every sport.
+He sees that there is crossover, especially in sports involving hitting and throwing (like from his roots in baseball) and therefore encourages a swing based on these movement patterns.
+His goal as your teacher is to help you learn to apply the athletic skills you already have and to teach you the skills you need in order to improve as a golfer.
+Milo wants to help you bring out your inner athlete!
+He has been a PGA Professional since 2005 and joined the team at Superstition Mountain as a Golf Instructor in 2011, teaching under Mike Malaska.
+His understanding of human movement, attention to detail, and ability to explain complexities in terms everybody can understand, gives Milo a unique aptitude for instruction.

-I’m a 56-year-old father of two and recently learned I’ll be a proud grandfather.
-Like Milo, I played every sport you could shake a stick at(no pun intended) as a youth.
-I played competitive amateur golf ranging from the San Diego City Amateur to the Michelob Ultra Tour.
-Still, I chose to raise a family rather than taking it to the next level.
+Ed is a father of two and proud grandfather.
+Like Milo, Ed played every sport you could think of during his youth, but golf caught his eye the most.
+He went on to play competitive amateur golf ranging from the San Diego City Amateur to the Michelob Ultra Tour.

-In the early 2000’s I started coaching mini-tour players ranging from the Golden State tour to the PGA Tour Latin America.
-Since then, my thirst for knowledge has taken me to learn from the likes of Milo Lines, Dana Dahlquist to George Gankas, and many more.
-I received Level 1 and 2 certification with Swing Catalyst from Dr. Scott Lynn.
-What I’ve learned is that golf and the golf swing is the simplest game we make hard.
-Due to everyone being so different, I find fun in the challenge of finding a swing that works for you.
-Yes, there are some simple truths in the golf swing, but a million ways to get there and a million different ways to explain it.
-Let’s have fun and do this together!
+In the early 2000’s Ed started coaching mini-tour players ranging from the Golden State tour to the PGA Tour Latin America.
+Since then, his thirst for knowledge has taken him to some of the game’s elite instructors, including: George Gankas, Dana Dahlquist, our very own Milo Lines, and many more.
+Ed has also received Level 1 and 2 certifications with Swing Catalyst from Dr. Scott Lynn, one of the elite biomechanists in our sport.
+With everyone being so different, Ed enjoys the challenge of finding your swing, an athletic swing that works best for you!
+You can find Ed in San Diego, California.

 Milo Lines Golf